Pollinator Gardens Are Blooming With Purpose

 The Garden & Landscape Committee, a resident-driven group, plays an active role in shaping and maintaining outdoor spaces across campus—from shared garden beds to entryway plantings and gathering areas.
 Their work ensures the landscape reflects both sustainability and a true sense of community.

-Some residents even bring pieces of their own gardens with them when they move to the community, transplanting beloved flowers and plants into these shared spaces; carrying memories forward while helping something new take root.
+Some residents even bring pieces of their own gardens with them when they move to the community, transplanting beloved flowers and plants into these shared spaces, carrying memories forward while helping something new take root.

 From Garden Beds to the Table